 Research > Apply For a Grant

-2016 CURE Innovator Award
+2017 CURE Innovator Award

-Areas of Interest: This program awards seed grants to researchers submitting innovative proposals that will provide new directions for epilepsy therapy, prevention and, ultimately, a cure.
-We specifically encourage studies that may not be currently fundable by other agencies, such as the National Institutes of Health, because of their preliminary or unconventional nature.
+Areas of Interest: This program awards seed grants to researchers submitting innovative proposals that will provide new directions for epilepsy disease modifying therapies, prevention and, ultimately, a cure.
+We specifically encourage studies that may not be currently fundable by other agencies or other mechanisms because of their preliminary, innovative or unconventional nature.

 Eligibility: This award is available to both established and early career investigators*.
 Researchers who serve on CURE’s Scientific Advisory Council are ineligible to apply for or sponsor a grant for the duration of their term.
 International applicants are welcome.
 All materials must be submitted in English.

-|2016 FUNDING CYCLE
+|2017 FUNDING CYCLE

 |Deadline for Receipt of LOI:

-|Deadline for Receipt of Full Application: TBD
+|Deadline for Receipt of Full Applications:

 |Anticipated Award Announcement:

 |Earliest Project Start Date: